Research Candidates & Issues

 LEARN who is running for office in your area.
 County websites provide a link to a sample ballot showing which candidates are running for office.
 Statewide information can be found on the Secretary of State website.
 More information can be found on these websites.

 ENGAGE with the candidate.
 Check the candidate’s website and Facebook.
 What are their positions?
 Check their event calendar.
-Is the candidate making themselves available during this Covid-19?
-Due to a temporary shift in debate formats, congressional primary candidates have been asked to participate in a remote Q&A via video conference.
-Programs are 30 minutes long and broadcast on Idaho Public Television or available online.
+Is the candidate making themselves available?
+Statewide debates are aired on Idaho Public Television or available online.